balsamiq/bik-grapher/README.md

 You can see there's a viable deployment path for these two apps:

 1. Deploy BAS's config stack
-2. Deploy RTC's config stack
+2. Deploy the RTC app
-3. Now you can deploy the rest of BAS and RTC apps
+3. Deploy the rest of the BAS app

 ## Getting going